rwebaz/Governance-Lessons-Project/docs/pages/Parliament-Motions.md

 Shall the decision of the chair stand as the judgment of the assembly?

 Yes.
-But an motion to appeal the decision of the chair may be made.
+But a motion to appeal the decision of the chair may be made by any member.

 ## How to Calculate a 2/3rds Vote